What happens to your student loans if you go away?

 Here are three options to consider from Erie Family Life:

 - Term Life: A term life policy is a good protection to buy at a young age – and it is usually the most affordable life insurance option.
-You also have the option of converting a term policy into a permanent insurance policy later in life – even if a health condition that normally prevents coverage develops later. * Read more about the term life from Erie Family Life.
+You also have the option of converting a term policy into a permanent insurance policy later in life – even if a health condition that normally excludes coverage develops later. * Read more about Erie Family Life.

 - Whole life: A whole life policy, sometimes called a permanent life policy, allows the young adult to accumulate cash savings throughout his life.
 In addition, the new premium can be guaranteed for life.
 Learn more about full life insurance from Erie Family Life.